MedicinesFAQ

-Elafin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Elafin Uses, Dosage, Side Effects and more

 Elafin is a human protein that is produced naturally in the skin, lung and breast, protecting the respective tissue from destruction by the immune system.
 Elafin’s ability to block the activity of destructive enzymes that are involved in inflammatory reactions makes it a highly promising active compound for the treatment of inflammatory lung diseases or severe reperfusion injuries occurring after heart attacks, serious injuries and organ transplantation.
 The excellent tolerability of Elafin in human subjects was demonstrated in a Phase I clinical single dose escalating study.